Submitting Proof of Meningitis Vaccination to UIW

 (2) An affidavit signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including religious belief.
 A conscientious exemption form from the Texas Department of State health Services must be used.

-Exemption Affidavit is available online and must be notarized and submitted to Health Services:
+Exemption Affidavit is available online and must be notarized and submitted to Health Services.
+Write in University of the Incarnate Word in field (C) Please Select a College on the form below.

 - Affidavit Exemption form (PDF)